talmolab/sleap-cuda-container/sleap_chrome_remote_desktop/README.md

 # sleap-chrome-remote-desktop

 ## Description
-This repo contains a DockerFile for a lightweight container (~9.75 GB) with the PyPI installation of SLEAP and all of its dependencies and a Chrome Remote Desktop server.
+This folder of the repo contains a DockerFile for a lightweight container (~9.75 GB) with the PyPI installation of SLEAP and all of its dependencies and a Chrome Remote Desktop server.

 The base image used is [eberrigan/sleap-cuda:latest](https://hub.docker.com/layers/eberrigan/sleap-cuda/latest/images/sha256-9cc93c86cc60d0f8e357bf58c2901d9b29a509c70ae16ed90ea56ac6d33418e7?context=repo).